magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 labels: troubleshooting,2.4.x,Adobe Commerce,cloud infrastructure,on-premises,shipping,URL key
 ---

-You are not able to save "shipping" as a URL key (e.g., "/shipping") for products or CMS pages and get an error that indicates that the URL key is a duplicate URL.
+This article provides a workaround for the issue when you are not able to save "shipping" as a URL key (e.g., "/shipping") for products or CMS pages.
+When you try to save the URL key you recieve an error that indicates that the URL key is a duplicate URL.

 ## Affected products and versions